line/centraldogma/site/src/sphinx/setup-configuration.rst

     - the list of origins which are allowed a lenient CORS policy.
 If the literal value ``*`` is specified then all origins are allowed.

-  - ``maxAge`` (integer)
+  - ``maxAgeSeconds`` (integer)

-    - how long in seconds the results of a preflight request can be cached, if not specified then the default value ``7200`` is applied.
+    - how long in seconds the results of a preflight request can be cached.
+If not specified then the default value ``7200`` is applied.

 .. _replication: